billuo/godot-docs/tutorials/export/one-click_deploy.rst

 .. note::

-   One-click deploy is only available once you've added an export template marked as **Runnable** in the Export dialog.
+   One-click deploy is only available once you've added an export preset marked as **Runnable** in the Export dialog.
 You can mark several export presets as runnable, but only one preset per platform may be marked as runnable.
 If you mark a second preset in a given platform as runnable, the